 We’ve all been to the doctor and had a nurse take our blood pressure.
-The nurse puts the cuff on, places the stethoscope on the crook of the elbow and starts pumping the cuff up.
+The nurse puts the cuff on the upper arm, places the stethoscope on the crook of the elbow and starts pumping the cuff up.
 No big deal, right?
 Well, not necessarily the case if you have hypertension—commonly known as high blood pressure.

 Hypertension is a huge issue, affecting more than 100 million adults in the United States.
-It can also lead to a host of other problems if it is left unchecked.
-Jason Hatch, MD, an interventional cardiologist with the CardioVascular Institute of Northern Colorado, explains how serious elevated blood pressure can be for men.
+It can also lead to a host of other health problems if it is left unchecked.
+Brian Henry, MD, a cardiologist with Banner Health in Northern Colorado, explains how serious elevated blood pressure can be for men.

 Hypertension in men

 Simply put, blood pressure is the pressure your blood puts on the walls of your blood vessels as it circulates through the body.
-It is measured in millimeters of mercury (mm/Hg) and is recorded as one number over another.
+Blood pressure is measured in millimeters of mercury (mm/Hg) and is recorded as one number over another.

-As a refresher, the first number is the systolic pressure—the pressure when your heart beats.
-The second number is the diastolic pressure and is a measurement of pressure in between beats.
+As a refresher, the first (top) number is the systolic blood pressure—the pressure when your heart beats.
+The second (bottom) number is the diastolic blood pressure and is a measurement of pressure in between beats.

-Dr. Hatch notes that blood pressure always fluctuates, and it can increase with stress or during exercise.
+Dr. Henry notes that blood pressure range always fluctuates, and it can increase with stress or during exercise.
 You probably wouldn’t be diagnosed with high blood pressure until after you have been checked a few times.

 For men, the bad news is they are more likely to be found hypertensive than women.

-Dr. Hatch says the risk factors that cannot be changed include:
+Dr. Henry says the risk factors that cannot be changed include:

 - Gender—men are more likely to develop hypertension than women